ccsl-usp/modelo-latex/README.md

-wrapfig, pdfpages, tablefootnote, array, dcolumn, longtable, multirow, makecell, booktabs, tocbibind, imakeidx, verbatim, latexsym, amsmath, amssymb, mathtools, csquotes, hypcap, hyperxmp, url, listings, textcomp, multicol, metalogo, epigraph, imakeidx.
+wrapfig, pdfpages, tablefootnote, array, dcolumn, longtable, multirow, makecell, booktabs, tocbibind, imakeidx, verbatim, latexsym, amsmath, amssymb, mathtools, csquotes, hypcap, hyperxmp, url, listings, textcomp, multicol, metalogo, epigraph, imakeidx, todonotes, soul, soulutf8.
+Many others are loaded indirectly by these.

 The default fonts depend on these packages: lmodern, fix-cm, inconsolata, libertine, newtxmath, biolinum.

-These packages are not used, but are mentioned and might be useful: paralist, titletoc, titlesec, lastpage, braket, siunitx, varioref, cleveref, todonotes, gensymb, glossaries, backref, newtxtt, newtxtext, gentium, DejaVuSansMono.
+These packages are not used, but are mentioned and might be useful: paralist, titletoc, titlesec, lastpage, braket, siunitx, varioref, cleveref, gensymb, glossaries, backref, newtxtt, newtxtext, gentium, DejaVuSansMono.

-These packages are needed if you intend to use xelatex/lualatex: polyglossia, fontspec.
+These packages may be useful if you intend to use xelatex/lualatex: polyglossia, fontspec.

 As of 2018, in debian/ubuntu systems, you need to install (with their